Feeling a twinge partway through your cycle? It could be ovulation pain.

 Ovulation pain symptoms are commonly either a sharp stabbing pain, or an achy cramp, felt in the sides of your lower abdomen, where your ovaries are.

-Some women can track their ovulation pain from side to side, month by month, indicating that each ovary releases an egg alternately each month, despite research suggesting that many women don’t ovulate from each ovary in sequence.
+Some women can track their ovulation pain on both sides, month by month, indicating that each ovary releases an egg alternately each month, despite research suggesting that many women don’t ovulate from each ovary in sequence.

-Others only ever feel ovulation pain on one side, despite ovulating from both ovaries.
+Others only ever feel ovary pain during ovulation on one side, despite ovulating from both.

-For some women, feeling cramping during ovulation is part of every cycle, for others it’s more of an occasional thing.
+For some women, feeling pain during ovulation is part of every cycle, for others it’s more of an occasional thing.

 Just goes to show how unique our reproductive systems can be!